 Since 1919, American Stationery has been a leading provider of personalized stationery and related products direct to the consumer.
 In these 90 plus years, we have served generations of satisfied customers with our quality and values.

-American Stationery is a manufacturer, not a re-seller, with a brick and mortar facility in Peru, Indiana.
+American Stationery is a manufacturer, with a brick and mortar facility in Peru, Indiana.
 We have over 250 employees ready to make your shopping experience a pleasure.

 As the world has changed in the past century, American Stationery has changed with it.
-While we're still the same family-owned business, our state of the art web-site allows you to preview your order and send it directly into our system for quick, error free processing.
+While we're still the same family-owned business, our state of the art website allows you to preview your order and send it directly to our system for quick, error-free processing.

 Remember, you can order with ease and confidence from American Stationery.